-Megan’s work has also been published in or appeared at Bitch Media, Fem2pt0, Women and Hollywood, Everyday Feminism, Feminist Magazine on KPFK Radio, Spoilerpiece Theatre, Open Letters Monthly, Arts & Opinion, Italianieuropei, and Women’s Views on News.
+Megan’s work has also been published in or appeared at Bitch Media, Fem2pt0, Silver Century Foundation, Women and Hollywood, Everyday Feminism, Feminist Magazine on KPFK Radio, Open Letters Monthly, Arts & Opinion, Italianieuropei, and Women’s Views on News.
 Her work has been referenced by CBS News and Forbes.
 She has been quoted in The National and The Washington Post’s Express and interviewed for Ms. Magazine‘s blog.
 Megan was also listed on Screenqueens‘ “15 Women Film Critics You Should Be Reading.”

 Megan earned her B.A. in Anthropology and Sociology (Double Major), with a focus on gender, culture, and the intersectionality of race, class, and gender.
-She also earned a Graduate Certificate in Women in Politics and Public Policy from UMass Boston.
-She is a 2006 Commonwealth Legislative Seminar alumna and a 2011 Soapbox Feminist Winter Term alumna.
+She earned a Graduate Certificate in Women in Politics and Public Policy from UMass Boston.

 Living in the Boston area, Megan in her spare time goes to independent film theatres, attends film festivals, peruses bookshops, eats all the vegan food, and perpetually adds more films to her never-ending streaming queue.